daemonio/reddit-poster/README.md

 for the most upvoted post in a day, the 100 value works great.
 Big subs that averages 20k or more, this value must be changed accordingly.

+# Options

+    --dry-run                 : execute script as a test.
+No post will be submitted to reddit.
+    --command-after <command> : command to execute (only once) when everything is submitted.
+                                Useful for "reboots".
 # Database 'reddit.db'

 The DB is a file under sqlite3 format.
 Its schema is simple, just type: